US International Tourism Market Share Is Falling Under Trump

 How about births?
 (Score:1)

-Avoiding USA (Score:5, Interesting)
+Avoiding USA (Score:4, Interesting)

 Don't forget the exchange rate!
-(Score:1)
+(Score:2)

 Detaining childrens book authors works wonders (Score:1)